angelo-ortiz/Go-compiler/notes.md

 1. Dangling semicolons in block
 1. Conflict between setting expressions (=) and sugar syntax for initialising variables (:=)
 1. Parsing of all integers in [-2^63;2^63-1] is now successful
+1. Precise location for errors concerning the LHS of :=